-- 40. (1) When any person, having been convicted of any offence punishable with imprisonment for a term of 3 years or upwards, is again convicted of any offence punishable with imprisonment for a term of 3 years or upwards, the court may, if it thinks fit, at the time of passing sentence of imprisonment on such person, also order that he shall be subject to police supervision as hereinafter provided for a term not exceeding 5 years from the date of the expiration of such sentence. - (2) If such conviction is set aside on appeal or otherwise, such order shall become void. - (3) Every person subject to police supervision, and who is at large in the Gilbert Islands, shall- - (a) report himself personally once in each month to the officer in charge of the police station nearest to his place of residence at such time as may be directed by such police officer. or as may be prescribed by regulations under this section; and - (b) notify the place of his residence and any change of such residence at such time and place and in such manner and to such person as may be prescribed by regulations under the section. - (4) If any person subject to police supervision who is at large in the Islands refuses or neglects to comply with any requirement prescribed by this section or by any regulation made thereunder, such person shall, unless he proves to the satisfaction of the court before which he is tried that he did his best to act in conformity with the law, be guilty of an offence and liable to imprisonment for 6 months. - (5) The Chief Justice may make regulations for carrying out the provisions of this section.
+- 40. (1) When any person, having been convicted of any offence punishable with imprisonment for a term of three years or upward, is again convicted of any offence punishable with imprisonment for a term of three years or upwards, the court may, if it thinks fit, at the time of passing sentence of imprisonment on such person, also order that he shall be subject to police supervision as hereinafter provided for a term not exceeding five years from the date of the expiration of such sentence. - (2) If such conviction is set aside on appeal or otherwise, such order shall become void. - (3) Every person subject to police supervision, and who is at large in Solomon Islands, shall-

+- (a) report himself personally once in each month to the officer in charge of the police station nearest to his place of residence at such time as may be directed by such police officer, or as may be prescribed by rules under this section; and - (b) notify the place of his residence and any change of such residence at such time and place and in such manner and to such person as may be prescribed by rules under this section. - (4) If any person subject to police supervision who is at large in Solomon Islands refuses or neglects to comply with any requirement prescribed by this section or by any rule made thereunder, such person shall unless he proves to the satisfaction of the court before which he is tried that he did his best to act in conformity with the law, be guilty of an offence and liable to imprisonment for six months. - (5) The Chief Justice may make rules for carrying out the provisions of this section.